 There are many ways to work alongside The REP in support of your artistic development.
 Many of the amazing people we have supported have gone on to producing work on our stages.

-Birmingham Repertory Theatre are proud to be Year 4 partners on Graeae's flagship new writing programme, Write to Play.
+Birmingham Repertory Theatre are proud to be Year 4 partners on Graeae's writing programme, Write to Play.

 "We are delighted to partner with Graeae, Belgrade Theatre and Curve on this most exciting and ambitious of projects.
 To be a part of this programme on a region wide scale, to discover, nurture and support a new generation of D/deaf and disabled writers and to diversify the pool of fantastic storytellers in the Midlands is a great honour.
 I really look forward to seeing how these writers, ideas and plays develop and grow with the support and focus that the mentoring, workshops and sharings of work that this scheme offers."